Delicias railway station

-Delicias, is a railway station serving the area of Arganzuela in Madrid, Spain.
-Is owned by Adif and operated by Renfe Operadora.
+Delicias is a railway station serving the area of Arganzuela in Madrid, Spain.
+It is owned by Adif and operated by Renfe.
 The station is served by Cercanías Madrid lines C-1, C-7 and C-10.

 It should not be confused with the former Delicias terminus, which currently houses the Railway Museum.
-Nor should it be confused with homonymous station of Madrid Metro, as there is no direct access between the two stations.
+Nor should it be confused with the homonymous station of Madrid Metro, as there is no direct access between the two stations.